 Toad in a hole.
 Toad in the hole.
 Eggs in a basket.
 Hen in a nest.
 What do you call the simple breakfast dish where a fresh egg is baked inside a slice of bread?
 Whatever you call it, there is no denying that this is a great starter recipe for kids.
 It’s like magic how the egg stays contained inside the slice of bread – it seems almost impossible.
 With a side of fruit salad, this rustic dish makes for a balanced, healthy meal.
 This is a recipe that a kids build not only their skills, but their understanding of healthy eating, on.

-When the folks at Dempster’s sent me a few loaves of their new Honey Wheat bread, I knew this would be the perfect time to teach my kids how to make toad in a hole.
 Depending on the age of your child, they can take on making the entire dish, or simply play the role of the observer.
 At a minimum, let your child crack the egg…what kid doesn’t love cracking an egg?

 Toad in a Hole

 salt and pepper